SEO Glossary

 What Most Guides Get Wrong

 Almost every link juice explainer online treats it as a one-time input: you get a backlink, you receive authority, done.
 That framing is dangerously incomplete.
-Authority is not a static deposit — it's a dynamic flow.
+Authority is not a static deposit—it's a dynamic flow.

 It enters your site at specific landing pages, then either moves intentionally through your internal link structure or dissipates at structural weak points.
 The second major mistake is conflating quantity with flow efficiency.
-A site with fifty well-placed internal links on an authoritative page will transfer more usable authority to its target pages than a site with five hundred internal links scattered randomly across low-authority posts.

 Volume without architecture is noise.
-The third — and most consequential — mistake is treating internal linking as a UX feature rather than an authority distribution system.
+The third—and most consequential—mistake is treating internal linking as a UX feature rather than an authority distribution system.
 Navigation menus, breadcrumbs, related posts widgets, and in-content links all carry different weights and serve different purposes in authority flow.

 Treating them as equivalent is like treating all pipes in a water system as interchangeable regardless of diameter.
 The guides that get this wrong leave you optimizing the wrong variable entirely.